racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 tags: [AI, GAI, Safe AI, Test, Ethical]
 categories: [AI]
 ---

-Secure Artificial Intelligence must understand and act under human ethics dimension, must fulfill its purpose and give guarantees of its governability.
+Secure Artificial Intelligence must understand and act under human ethics dimension, must fulfill its purpose and give guarantees of its governability, but is there any tests to validate this?

 ## Motivation